mdekstrand/cs533-web/glossary.md

     Examples include learning rates, iteration counts, and regularization terms.

 Inference
     As we primarily use it in this class, inference is the act of learning from the data; in particular, when we are trying to learn something about the world or the data generating process from the data we observe.
-It contrasts with {term}`prediction`, discussed in {video}`week8:pred-inf`.
+It contrasts with {term}`prediction`, discussed in {video}`week8:pred-inf` and at length in {module}`week4`.

     In machine learning deployment, inference is often used to refer to using the model to score or classify new instances at runtime, as opposed to the training stage of the model.